Multi Role Vehicle – Protected (MRV-P)

 The chassis is designed to accommodate a body/payload of 8.5 tonnes.

 A 6×6 FGA 12.5 chassis has also been used for the Nexter Systems CAESAR 155mm/52 calibre self-propelled artillery system and both the 4×4 and 6×6 as a basis for the Krauss-Maffei Wegmann Dingo 2 vehicle.
 It is also used by the latest U5000 series Unimog trucks.
-The Dingo 2 available in a multitude of variants including EOD, Command, Repair, PsyOps, Cargo, Patrol, NBC Recce, Recce/Surveillance, Ambulance and Recovery.
+The Dingo 2 is available in a multitude of variants including EOD, Command, Repair, PsyOps, Cargo, Patrol, NBC Recce, Recce/Surveillance, Ambulance and Recovery.
 Perhaps of more relevance for MRV-P, the ambulance and recovery models are shown below.
 The FGA 14.5 chassis forms the basis for the Dingo 2 HD,

 The FGA 20 chassis is the 6×6 version, this allows a maximum vehicle weight of 20 tonnes.
 Qatar is the launch customer for this and the vehicle has been called the Dingo 3, which confusingly, also has a 4×4 variant.